kaylacasale/social-net/README.md

 This application uses Express.js to establish routes, a MongoDB database, the Mongoose ODM, and DayJS to format timestamps.
 All seed data except for basic user ingo was created using Postman.

-## Description: Social Network API (NoSQL)
-In developing this application, I utilized Express.js and Node.js to make up the middle or application layer, and MongoDB (via Mongoose) to create the database layer, and Postman to dynamically add real data to the database.
-This application is focused on back-end functionality, so it will require installation of Node, Express, and a playground like Postman or Insomnia.

-Social media technology has offered us greater convenience and connectivity.
-Staying connected with family and friends worldwide via email, FaceTime, etc. has never been so accessible.
-Along with this- quick access to information and research, online learning, job skills, content discovery, and opportunities for remote employment are all benefits of social media APIs.

-Social-Net allows users to dynamically create, delete, and update user information such as thoughts posted, reactions, friend lists, etc.

 ## User Story
 ```md